raulmonti/FIG/tests/parser/README.txt

 TODO    Full syntactic support for Carlos clock distributions.
 TODO    Improve efficiency and correctness by using const when needed and avoid
         copying when not needed.
+TODO    Initialize variables with constant expressions and not only numbers.
+TODO    Bad typing should quit the parser, as well as bad naming.